soufyakoub/mui-phone-textfield/README.md

 npm run start
 ```

-this will serve the examples page to your browser and automatically reload on every change to either the example's files or the `src` files.
+This will serve the examples page to your browser and automatically reload on every change to either the example's files or the `src` files.

 ### Commiting the changes